Some 2020 achievements in the lab

-Action Against Cancer funds research carried out by various teams of dedicated scientists at Imperial College London and the University of Sussex.
-Recent highlights of their work include:
+Action Against Cancer funds research carried out by various teams of dedicated scientists at Imperial College London, the University of Sussex and now also the University of Manchester.
+Highlights of their work from 2020 include:

 Cancer stem cells